kamangir/blue-bracket/README.md

 Machine vision on the edge requires a motherboard, a camera, and a few other peripherals.
 Environmental sensors, a UPS to provide power, and screens and other display units to communicate w/ the user, are also great to have.

+---

+If you are an individual or a group that works on AI on the edge and want one of these designs, send me a shout + your github handle at [arash@kamangir.net](mailto:arash@kamangir.net?subject=blue%20brackets).
+In return, I ask you to open source your code with a permissive license, preferably creative commons.
+This offer is only valid in 🇨🇦, for legal reasons.

+---

 [![image](images/marquee.jpg)](brackets)

 Here are [multiple designs](designs) for this purpose.
 Each yields a modern Linux machine that is connected to a camera and can run almost anything Python, TensorFlow, OpenCV, and much more.
 The motherboard is either a Raspberry Pi or a Jetson Nano.
 The rest of the hardware is picked accordingly.
 Click on the images to see more.